 The truth is, it’s hard to make sound business decisions when you’re freaking out about money.
 You don’t want to be one big client account leaving from having to not pay yourself, or let a team member go.

 I’ve managed to build up a nest egg in the last few years, and I know if hard decisions need to be made or there’s a market force out of my control, we have months of expenses covered.
-The goal being to have enough runway to think clearly and make strategic decisions when things happen, because they always will.
+The goal is to have enough runway to think clearly and make strategic decisions when things happen because they always will.